fleitgabor/WALID/README.md

 - The **thaleg.xy** file contains the breakpoints of the river thalweg in a consecutive order [_x_, _y_].
 - In case the interpolated DEM is required in a specific set of query poitns [_x_, _y_], the **query.xy** file should also be added to the directory where the script is executed.

+The outputs code provides outputs in standard text file format or in ParaView file format.

 **Reference:** Fleit.
 G (under review) Windowed Anisotropic Local Inverse Distance weighted (WALID) interpolation method for riverbed mapping.
 Environmental Modelling & Software.

 Example:
 <img width="1227" alt="Screenshot 2023-10-16 at 14 33 52" src="https://github.com/fleitgabor/WALID/assets/49308041/a5a6b49e-de30-4a4c-b915-d073907334b0">